BButner/VSCode-Heroicons-Preview/README.md

 ![Typing Preview](/img/typing_preview.gif)

 ## 🎨 Features
-- [x] Inline Icon Previews
+- Inline Icon Previews
-- [ ] Configure which files should render icons
+- Configure which files should render icons
-- [x] Solid/Outline detection, with default fallback
+- Solid/Outline detection, with default fallback
   - For instance, if you have `import { ChevronUpIcon } from '@heroicons/react/solid'` it will render the Solid variant, else it will render whatever the fallback style is.
 (Default: Outline)
-- [x] React and Vue library support
+- React and Vue library support
-- [x] Configuration options for per-project `node_modules` location in the event HIP cannot detect the `node_modules` directory location
+- Configuration options for per-project `node_modules` location in the event HIP cannot detect the `node_modules` directory location
-- [x] Configure Icon color
+- Configure Icon color
-- [x] Configure Icon size
+- Configure Icon size

+## ⚙ Settings
+- `hip.iconColor`: Color to render your Icons.
+Accepts anything that a \"fill\" attribute would accept in HTML.
+- `hip.iconSize`: Size of the inline icon.
+Default is 1em.
+- `hip.nodeModulesPath`: Specify a per-workspace node_modules path, relative to the top level directory. ex: \"/projecta/frontend/node_modules\"
+- `hip.fileDecorationExtensions`: Array of file extensions to search for Icons to decorate.
+Example: `[\".tsx\", \".jsx\"]`

+###### ⚠ Please note this is in its early stages, and I expect there to be issues.
+If you come across any, please feel free to [open an issue on the GitHub repo](https://github.com/BButner/VSCode-Heroicons-Preview/issues).